devleaks/emitpy-docs/docs/emitpy/Resource/Runway.md

-Runway usage is closely monitored through the emitpy application.
+Runway allocation is *monitored* through the Emitpy application.
+Emitpy does not schedule runway usage, but monitors it.

 A Runway is "busy"

-- when an aircraft is cleared for landing until it leaves the runway at a runway exit,
+- when an aircraft is cleared for landing until it leaves the runway at a runway exit, from about 10 miles out, or 3000ft on final approach,
-- when an airicraft is clear for take-off until it reached a critical point at 3000ft AGL and accelerate.
+- when an aircraft is clear for take-off until it reached a critical point at 1500ft AGL and accelerate.

-It is thereby possible to monitor runway usage.
-The monitored usage is theoretical, because mostly based on "scheduled" times and not estimated ones.
+The monitored usage is theoretical, because based on "scheduled" times and not estimated ones.